Skip to main content

 Chikuanga

-Fermented cassava bread wrapped in banana leaves.
-Traditional accompaniment to stews and grilled meats.
+Fermented cassava bread steamed in banana leaves.
+It turns up next to stews and grilled meats.

 Batata Doce